Status and phase

 About

-The primary purpose of this study is to test the hypothesis that preemptive treatment with sabatolimab, alone or in combination with azacitidine, when administered to participants with AML/secondary AML who are in complete remission with positive measurable residual disease post-allogeneic hematopoietic stem cell transplantation (MRD+ post-aHSCT), can enhance the graft versus leukemia (GvL) response and prevent or delay hematologic relapse without an unacceptable level of treatment-emergent toxicities, including clinically significant acute and/or chronic graft-versus-host disease (GvHD) and immune-related adverse events
+The primary purpose of this study was to test the hypothesis that preemptive treatment with sabatolimab, alone or in combination with azacitidine, when administered to participants with Acute myeloid leukemia (AML)/secondary AML who were in complete remission with positive measurable residual disease post-allogeneic hematopoietic stem cell transplantation (Minimal residual disease (MRD)+ post- Allogeneic hematopoietic stem cell transplantation (aHSCT)), could enhance the graft versus leukemia (GvL) response and prevent or delay hematologic relapse without an unacceptable level of treatment-emergent toxicities, including clinically significant acute and/or chronic graft-versus-host disease (GvHD) and immune-related adverse events

 Full description

-The study will enroll approximately 59 participants and will be conducted in two parts:
+The study was planned to enroll approximately 59 participants and be conducted in two parts:

-Part 1 is a Safety Run-in of approximately 20 participants, to assess whether sabatolimab as monotherapy at the two tested dose levels (400 mg and 800 mg intravenously Q4W) is safe when administered in the post-aHSCT setting.
-For each dose level, once the required number of evaluable participants has been confirmed, enrollment will be halted until participants have completed the DLT observation period (≥ 8 weeks following the first dose).
-Following the observation period for DLTs, a Safety Review Meeting will be conducted after each dose level to assess safety and determine the recommended dose for expansion to proceed with enrollment of additional cohorts in Part 2 of the study.
+Part 1 was a Safety Run-in of approximately 20 participants, to assess whether sabatolimab as monotherapy at the two tested dose levels (400 mg and 800 mg intravenously Q4W) was safe when administered in the post-aHSCT setting.
+For each dose level, once the required number of evaluable participants had been confirmed, enrollment would be halted until participants had completed the dose limiting toxicities (DLT) observation period (≥ 8 weeks following the first dose).
+Following the observation period for DLTs, a Safety Review Meeting was to be conducted after each dose level to assess safety and determine the recommended dose for expansion to proceed with enrollment of additional cohorts in Part 2 of the study.

-Part 2 consists of sabatolimab monotherapy expansion cohort of approximately 13 participants, sabatolimab in combination with azacitidine cohort of approximately 20 participants, and an adolescent cohort of approximately 6 participants (≥ 12 years but < 18 years of age) with sabatolimab as monotherapy.
-Sabatolimab will be administered at the recommended dose for expansion determined in Part 1.
+Part 2 consisted of sabatolimab monotherapy expansion cohort of approximately 13 participants, sabatolimab in combination with azacitidine cohort of approximately 20 participants, and an adolescent cohort of approximately 6 participants (≥ 12 years but < 18 years of age) with sabatolimab as monotherapy.
+Sabatolimab was to be administered at the recommended dose for expansion determined in Part 1.

 Enrollment